by : RJ Fisher last update: February 2023

-The foot of the mountain turns out to be fully built up with stone sculpture shops.
+The foot of the mountain turns out to be completely cluttered with stone sculpture shops.
 One shop after another they stand shoulder to shoulder.
 The store fronts are packed with hundreds of sculptures on display.
 Some of them are huge, almost the size of a small truck.
 Mythical lions, elephants, giant Buddhas, gargantuan eagles and much more.

 She leads us inside, sits us down at an opium table and serves tea.
 We chitchat about her family and the store.
 She wants to know our names and where we are from, all the usual small talk conversation.

 At last we are given a tour of the store with mixed in stories about the hardships of a sculptor and that no one is buying anymore these days.

 Gradually it starts to dawn on me where this is leading to, but up to now she shows no signs of trying to sell us anything.
 Maybe I’m too suspicious, darn this country for doing that to me!

 ‘You can go up to the viewpoint and the temple cave” she says, and so we do.
 She accompanies us to a booth at the base of a concrete stairs where we have to buy a ticket.
 I don’t remember the price, but it wasn’t a lot.
 As I turn around while climbing the stairs I see money exchanging hands from the ticket booth to the girl.
 Ah well, let her make a little something, I don’t mind.